-Quick Mask luminosity masks are an alternate method for mask creation in ADP Pro v3.
-Using calculations we create 16-bit luminosity selections to target all tonal ranges in your images.
+The Quick Mask tools are an alternate method for mask creation in ADP Pro Luminosity Masks.
+Using calculations, we create 16-bit luminosity selections to target all tonal ranges in your images.
 This is a very responsive and visual method of mask creation.
-Although this method of creating masks has some limitations in comparison to creating luminosity masks with layers, it does have some advantages.
+Although this method of creating masks has some limitations in comparison to creating your masks with layers, it does have some advantages.
 The dodging and burning tools in quick mask have more power and you have 19 tonal zones, with slightly smoother transitions.

 Quick Mask Luminosity Panel in ADP Pro v3

 Quick Masks give you a powerful alternative to creating your masks with layers.
 With masks created through 16-bit calculations, 19 restricted masks and great adjustment capability.

 The top section of the panel is where you make your mask selection.
 Options through all the tonal ranges, colour masks, and a zone picker to select a targeted zone.

 You have many adjustment options including some button adjustments to simplify your use of masks.

 Choose How to Use

 From dodging and burning, to all your adjustments layers, load selections or even create a black and white image.